-Use caution when folding the seatback to the flat back position as the system will move forward when you lift the release handle.
+Use caution when folding the seatback to the flat back position as the system will move forward when you lift the release seat into a kneel down load floor position.
+A moderate force may be required to move the seat forward and down.